 To combat the spread of Covid-19 in Michigan, face coverings are required: 1) in all indoor public spaces, 2) in outdoor spaces where you cannot stay at least six feet away from people not in your household, and 3) when waiting for or riding on public transportation (including ride-sharing vehicles).

 This order applies to all Grand Rapids-area restaurants, retail shops, tourist attractions and the Gerald R. Ford International Airport.
-Visitors to attractions with outdoor areas such as John Ball Zoo and Frederik Meijer Gardens & Sculpture Park will need masks at admissions and should keep their masks handy in case they encounter a crowded spot outside.
+Visitors to attractions with outdoor areas such as John Ball Zoo still require face masks in all indoor and outdoor public spaces.
+Guests going to the Frederik Meijer Gardens & Sculpture Park will need masks at admissions and should keep their masks handy in case they encounter a crowded spot outside.

 Thank you for doing your part to keep Grand Rapids safe!